 Our first set of results concerns the effects of monetary policy on disposable income.
 We find that softer monetary policy increases disposable income at all income levels.
-However, the gains are highly heterogeneous and monotonically increasing in the income level: A decrease in the policy rate of one percentage point raises disposable income by less than 0.5% at the bottom of the income distribution, by around 1.5% at the median income level and by around
+However, the gains are highly heterogeneous and monotonically increasing in the income level: A decrease in the policy rate of one percentage point raises disposable income by less than 0.5% at the bottom of the income distribution, by around 1.5% at the median income level and by more than 5% for the top-1% over a two-year horizon.5 The estimated effects tend to grow over time (larger over a two-year than a one-year horizon), which is consistent with dynamic general-equilibrium spillovers through indirect channels.